JessyTsiriniaina/JessyTsiriniaina/README.md

 - 👋 Hi, I’m @JessyTsiriniaina
 - 🐧I'm an open source enthousiast and linux user
-- ✍🏾 Mathematic Informatic and Application student, at second year grade
+- ✍🏾 Mathematic computer science and application student, at second year grade
 - 👀 I’m interested in web development and cybersecurity
 - 🌱 I’m currently learning Javascript and bash